 During a recent phone conversation, professional bass angler Cody Ryan Greaney referenced several recent shallow water successes and suggested that, counter to traditional ideas about catching Micropterus salmoides during the late summer, anglers shouldn’t discount fishing shallow water.

-During the heat of August, Greaney often becomes nocturnal and fishes the shallows at night.
+During the heat, Greaney often becomes nocturnal and fishes the shallows at night.
 “I really like fishing in the wee hours of the morning,” Greaney counseled.
 “It’s a great way to beat the heat and avoid the summer crowds.
 The hours just before sunrise are a great time to fish.”

 “Summer bass can be lethargic during the day and are often more active at night,” Greaney continued.
 “The closer to dawn you get, the cooler the water temperature.”